JuliaSull/ExampleWork/README.md

 # ExampleWork
 Latest stable version of the editor and game for Alatheia

+Please note this only works on Windows OS!

 This project is the executable version of Alatheia.
 The installer is still being worked on for now.

 #Basic Functions